kamilkisiela/graphql-hive/README.md

 GraphQL Hive helps you get a global overview of the usage of your GraphQL API with:

 - Error rates and repartition
-- Global and queries performances (latency, RPM…)
+- Global and query performances (latency, RPM…)
 - Operations count
 - Active GraphQL clients